nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 1. A client establishes a WebSocket connection to `localhost:8000` (ie. a single user opens our page).
 2. The server-side `io` object handles that connection and gets access to it's relating `socket` object.
 3. The server-side `io` object emits an `update slide` event to that client through the `socket` object.
-3. The client recieves that `update slide` event and shows an `alert`.
+3. The client receives that `update slide` event and shows an `alert`.

 Open `localhost:8000` in your browser to try it out, you should see the `alert`.